AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 *.{png,jpg,jpeg,gif,webp,woff,woff2} binary
 ```

+Commit the file and push it to your remote.

 You can learn more about how this works in the answer to this StackOverflow question: [What's the difference between “* text=auto eol=lf” and “* text eol=lf” in .gitattributes?](https://stackoverflow.com/a/56858538/5323344).
 I've provided a condensed summary below.

 First, you need to understand that Git uses a simple algorithm to detect whether a particular file in your repo is a text file or a binary file (e.g., an executable, image, or font file).
 By default, this algorithm is used for the purpose of diffing files that have changed, but it can also come in handy for the purpose of enforcing line ending conventions (as we're doing here).